JSON Path Expressions

 2 NULL

 The SQL/JSON path language supports several variables.
-As Exasol supports arbitrary expressions as json_path_expr, it does not need to support the PASSING clause and 'JSON path named variables'.
-As Exasol does not support filters, it does not support the '@' variable.
+Exasol supports arbitrary expressions such as json_path_expr, which means it does not have to support the PASSING clause and JSONpath named variables.

-The context variable '$' is the entry point for any JSON path.
+The context variable '$' is the root element in a JSON path.

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));